utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 1. A browser tab opens asking you to sign in to your repository.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.
 1. For GitHub, enter the **Organization** and the **Repository** where the API will be stored.
 For GitLab, enter the **Group** and **Project** for your API.
 1. Select the **Initial branch** for the API.
 Any changes you make in Postman are stored in the initial active branch.
 (You can switch to another branch to make it the active branch at any time.)
-1. Select an **API schema directory** and **Collection directory** where API definitions and collections will be stored in the repository.
+1. Select an **API schema directory** and **Collection directory** where API the definition and collections will be stored in the repository.
 Keep in mind the following:

     * If you leave these fields blank, a `postman/schemas` or `postman/collections` directory will be created in the root of the repository.
-    * If you select a directory that already has API definitions, you will be asked which definition to use in Postman the first time you pull changes.
+    * If you select a directory that already has an API definition, you will be asked which definition to use in Postman the first time you pull changes.
     * The collection directory can't be a parent or the child of the schema directory.

 1. Select **Connect Repository**.